 identifying and installing or configuring software to prevent such in

 the future, and providing documentation about these efforts for future

 - checking for the latest updates of software an organization uses

 frequently (when the updates are not free and automatically-made on the

 computers), and evaluating whether or not updates that aren't free and

 automatic are a good idea for the organization (they aren't always).

-- installing more memory on the office computers (this will require
+- installing more memory on the office devices (this will require

-someone to purchase this hardware for the computers).
+someone to purchase this hardware for the devices).